This post may contain affiliate links. Please read how we make money for more information.

 12. Get a Part-Time Job

-Perhaps the most common thing that those who are wondering how to make money at 16 do is to get a part-time job.
+Perhaps the most common thing for teens to earn money is to get a part-time job.
 And unless you live in a very rural location, there are plenty of opportunities to explore.
 Let’s take a look at a few of them:

 Movie Theater Cashier / Clerk

-Working at a movie theater is a great job for most 16-year-olds.
+Working at a movie theater is a great opportunity.
 There are several things you could end up doing including selling tickets and refreshments, cleaning theaters after movies, and operating projectors and other equipment.

 Grocery Store Work